spectrocloud/librarium/packages/docs/content/02-getting-started/1-aws-your-first-cluster.md

 # Cluster Profile

-1. Navigate to the Default Project (select back to Default project if you’re in the Admin view).
+1. Navigate to the Default Project (select back to the Default project if you’re in the Admin view).
 1. Switch to the *Cluster Profiles* page from the left navigation bar.
 1. Click on the *Add Cluster Profile* button.
 1. Specify the name **ExperimentalAWS** and click *Next*.